About the Journal

 Focus and Scope

-The Graduate Journal of Disability Studies publishes original contributions made in the field of disability studies.
+The Graduate Journal of Disability Studies publishes peer-reviewed original contributions made in the field of disability studies.
 The journal is committed to advancing disability rights through research, scholarship, and art.
 GJDS particularly welcomes and uplifts work by disability-identified scholars, creatives, and community members.
 Disability is an expansive and shifting category and GJDS seeks to represent and value disabled, sick, Mad, neurodivergent, fat, blind, d/Deaf, and ageing perspectives.

 This journal is open access.
 Open access is disability justice.
 We do not believe in financial or geographic barriers and are committed to the free circulation of research, scholarship, and knowledge.